 Kols to influence consumers to buy your smart appliances

 Many are normal users.
-Some of them, on the other hand, has gradually acquired such a reputation as to make them full-time jobs.
+Some of them, on the other hand, have gradually acquired such a reputation as to make them full-time jobs.
 Or they were already famous on other platforms and decided to hook up with this new trend.
 We are talking about the so-called Key Opinion Leaders, the Chinese version of Western influencers.

 KOLs are always a great way to influence Chinese consumers to buy your products as they are seen as more loyal than the company’s advertising campaigns.
 They are also important in the smart appliance sector as they offer consumers an example of a wealthy lifestyle.